Meet7834/GroundScout/README.md

-# YelpCamp - A Campground Review Website
+# GroundScout - A place where you can find new grounds.

-YelpCamp is a web application project developed as part of Colt Steele's Udemy course.
-It allows users to view and review campgrounds, add new campgrounds, and comment on existing ones.
+GroundScout is a web application project inspired by Colt Steele's Udemy course app YelpCamp.
+It's designed to be a comprehensive platform for sports enthusiasts to discover, review, and share their experiences on sports grounds across the globe.

 ## Table of Contents